handpoint/ecommdoc/docs/overview.md

 All request fields will be returned in the response and a merchant may add custom request fields.
 If the request contains a field that is also intended as a response field, then any incoming request value will be overwritten by the correct response value.

-## Handling Errors

-When the Gateway is uncontactable due to a communications error, or problem with the internet connection, you may receive a HTTP status code in the 500 to 599 range.
-In this situation, you may want to retry the transaction.
-If you do choose to retry a transaction, then we recommend that you perform a limited number of attempts with an increasing delay between each attempt.

-If the Gateway is unavailable during a scheduled maintenance period, you will receive a HTTP status code of 503 ‘Service Temporarily Unavailable’.
-In this situation, you should retry the transaction after the scheduled maintenance period has expired.
-You will be notified of the times and durations of any such scheduled maintenance periods in advance, by email, and given a time when transactions can be reattempted.

-If you are experiencing these errors, then we recommend you consider the following steps as appropriate for the integration method being used:
-- Ensure the request is being sent to HTTPS and not HTTP.
-HTTP is not supported and is not redirected.
-- Send transactions sequentially rather than concurrently.
-- Configure your integration code with try/catch loops around individual transactions to determine whether they were successful or not and retry if required, based on the return code or HTTP status returned.
-- Configure the integration so that if one transaction fails, the entire batch does not stop at that point – ie log the failure to be checked and then skip to the next transaction rather than stopping entirely.

 ## Redirect URL {#redirectUrl}

-The `redirectURL` request field is used to provide the URL of a webpage on your server.
+The `redirectURL` request field is mandatory and used to provide the URL of a webpage on your server.

-When provided, the Gateway will respond with a HTML page designed to redirect the Customer’s browser to the URL provided, using a HTTP POST request containing the URL encoded response.
-For the Hosted Integration, this will redirect the Customer from the Hosted Payment Page back to this URL on your website.
+For the Hosted Integration, the Customers browser will load this URL when the Hosted Payment Page has completed and can be used to continue the payment journey on your website.
+The URL will be loaded using a HTTP POST request containing transaction response data allowing you to tailor the journey depending on the outcome of the transaction.

 The `redirectURL` must be a fully qualified URL, containing at least the scheme and host components.

+**It is strongly recommended that the response data sent to the `redirectURL` be used to display a payment confirmation page only and not used to update your backend systems.
+The Customer may close their browser before the redirection happens resulting in you never receiving this data.
+Please use the callbackURL if you need to update your backend systems.**

 ## Callback URL {#callbackUrl}

-The callbackURL request field allows you optionally to request that the Gateway sends a copy of the response to an alternative URL.
+The `callbackURL` request field allows you optionally to request that the Gateway sends a copy of the response to an alternative URL.
 In this case, each response will then be POSTed to this URL in addition to the normal response.
 This allows you to specify a URL on a secure shopping cart or backend order processing system, which will then fulfil any order associated with the transaction.
-The callback URL is **optional**, it must be a fully qualified URL, containing at least the scheme and host components.
+The callbackURL must be a fully qualified URL, containing at least the scheme and host components.

 ## Field Formats {#fieldFormats}